 So what are the areas you should pay particular attention to?
-Dr Kevin Bailey, Technical Analyst at Jumpstart breaks down some of the main points and offers some relevant examples and practical tips for clearing the most troublesome hurdles.
+Dr Kevin Bailey, Innovation Funding Consultant at ABGI UK breaks down some of the main points and offers some relevant examples and practical tips for clearing the most troublesome hurdles.

 Myth #1 – But it’s never been done before!

 So, surely my work must qualify for R&D tax relief?
 Well, not necessarily so.
 It there a technological or scientific uncertainty that needs to be resolved in order to develop a functional product or process?
 Or is this a case of simple exploitation of a great and innovative idea using techniques and technology that are currently readily available?
 If the latter is the case, then all hope is not necessarily lost, as there may be some uncertainty about the integration of existing technology.
 However, in these cases a strong argument for eligibility under the scheme may be difficult to find.